How to make soft delicious mandazi

 Is mandazi the same as mahamri?

 The Mandazi, though, is common outside of the coastline.
 We also use baking powder, water, and flour.
-They differ in flavor and thickness too.
-Mahamri is best hollow, while Mandazi is best thicker.
+They differ in flavor and thickness, too.
+Mahamri is the hollowest, while Mandazi is the thickest.

 They are all great, but you may prefer one over the other depending on the region you are from in East Africa.